Jumeirah’s Earth GC

 Rarely has a course received more attention from its creators than Earth, improved through frequent visits from Norman.

-Earth Course is a sharply defined, sculptured course inspired by the great parklands of Europe and North America,
+Earth Course is a sharply defined, sculptured course inspired by the great parklands layouts of Europe and North America,

 Norman’s guiding hand has helped paint a magnificent pastiche of flora, rolling terrain and rushing water.
 These natural components also provide differing angles and changing perspectives from each tee.